bebasid/bebasid/README.en.md

 ### Other Methods

 #### **BebasDNS / BebasID DNS**:
-If this hosts is not suitable for you, and using DNS or DoH/DoT version please visit the [BebasDNS](https://github.com/bebasid/bebasdns) repo to use it.
+If this hosts is unsuitable for you and you want to use DNS or the DoH/DoT version, please visit the [BebasDNS](https://github.com/bebasid/bebasdns) repo to do so.

 #### **Other Usages**:
 For other usage tutorials, please visit [OTHER USAGES](https://github.com/bebasid/bebasid/blob/master/dev/readme/USAGE.en.md) if you understand the usage.